What To Do After A Motorcycle Accident

 As a motorcycle rider in Colorado, you can enjoy the freedom of the mountain roads during our state’s many days of sunshine.
 But, on a motorcycle, you do not have the same physical barriers to protect you as a driver of a car or truck does.

 Motorcycle Accidents Can Be Deadly

 A motorcycle accident is different than a typical car crash.
-Injuries are generally more serious, and the determination of fault can turn on adherence to laws that are unique to motorcycles.
+Injuries are generally more serious, and the determination of fault can be based on laws that are unique to motorcycles.
 There are specific laws pertaining to motorcycle operation in Colorado that all motorcyclists should know.

 - It is illegal for a motorcyclist to share a lane with a car.